 Science Investigation: How Does a Cactus Retain Water?

 One of the books we read discussed how cacti retain water in the hot, hot desert.
 The students and I set up an experiment using paper towels.
 One paper towel was laid flat on a baking sheet, while the paper towel next to it was folded like an accordion, like the pleats of a cactus. students took turns giving the same number of squirts of water to each paper towel until it both were soaked through.
 We then placed the baking sheet outside in the sun.
 Students predicted which paper towel would dry out faster and about an hour later we checked our results.
+This is just one of many fun science activities to be found.

 Desert Toad Craft